Samsung NX1 vs Fujifilm X-T100

 |Sony A6500« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Sony A6500|

 It is notable that the NX1 has a headphone jack, which is not present on the X-T100 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the NX1 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NX1 from Samsung.
+Both the NX1 and the X-T100 have been discontinued, but can regularly be found used on eBay.
+The X-T100 was replaced by the Fujifilm X-T200, while the NX1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Samsung and Fujifilm websites.